Most Bismarck-area legislative districts see few changes in draft redistricting map

 Most Bismarck-Mandan residents likely will see few changes in their legislative district boundaries, but some area lawmakers elected last year might have to run again sooner than expected to keep a seat.

-The Legislature's 16-member, Republican-led Redistricting Committee on Wednesday approved a final draft map for reapportioning legislative districts with 2020 census data.
+The Legislature's 16-member, Republican-led Redistricting Committee recently approved a final draft map for reapportioning legislative districts with 2020 census data.

 The draft maintains 47 districts, each with one senator and two representatives, and includes a House subdistrict for the Fort Berthold and Turtle Mountain Indian reservations.